sumico/seminar/30/README.md

 The image size is 28 x 28 (pixels), and each image data has a correct answer label indicating “which number is written”.

+Each pixel contains a value ranging from 0 to 255, depending on its concentration.

 <img width="947" height="708" alt="image" src="https://github.com/user-attachments/assets/567b3269-c109-4f55-8244-6722a683496b" />

 ---